kdoore/CS2335-Gitbook/getting-started-v2.md

 #### Collider2D Components

 Gives sprites a collision boundary - allows for collision interactions with other objects, objects with Collider2D have a physical boundary

 * **IsTrigger** - when checking this checkbox: then this collider **will not display** collision interaction behavior, but it will cause the **OnTriggerEnter2D** event to be exectued.
 This is often used for sensing movement into zones, or for for objects that will be destroyed.

 ### Create and Configure 2D Sprite GameObjects:

 1. Background Image - scale to fill the camera's viewport.
-2. Player gameObject
+2. **Player** gameObject

-   * Add Physics2D Capsule Collider Component
+   * Add Physics Collider2D Components - select 1 or more Colliders to fit your gameObject

-3. Several _PickUp_ objects: \(objects for the player to interact with\)
+3. Several _**PickUp**_** **objects: \(objects for the player to interact with\)

-   * Add a Physics2D Collider to each object
+   * Add one or more Physics2D Collider2D components to create a collision-boundry for each object
+   * Select **IsTrigger** checkbox for these collider components.

-4. Floor - Create an empty GameObject, attach a  BoxCollider2D, edit the collider so it is a wide rectangle, move toward the bottom of the screen.
+4. **Floor** - Create an empty GameObject, attach a  BoxCollider2D, edit the collider so it is a wide rectangle, move toward the bottom of the screen.

-5. PlayerController Script - Simple Version
+5. Create C\# Script:  **PlayerController** - Simple Version \(script provided below\)

-   See the script below
+6.
 ### Player Controller Script - version 1

 ```java